 For additional information on anti-dilution, see Anti-dilution Adjustment Formulas in Convertible Bonds and Antidilution Provisions in Warrants Checklist.

 Industry Insights

-In 2018, two of the most active industries were technology and healthcare.
+As in 2018, two of the most active industries for PIPE deals in 2019 were technology and healthcare.
 The following is an analysis of the trends in PIPE transactions in these two industries.

 Technology